 All voyage participants are able (and encouraged) to report any behavior or incident that is of concern and/or against program policy.
 Report forms are accessed via the on-ship intranet "Homeport" and can also be accessed directly using the reporting link anywhere there is internet.
-There are a few reporting forms, one specific to conduct violations (Conduct Referral Form), a form for care concerns (Care Report), one for bias related incidents, and one specific to incidents that occur off-ship at field programs (Field Programs and Personal Travel Reporting Form).
+There are a few reporting forms, one specific to conduct violations (Conduct Referral Form), a form for care concerns (Care Report), one for bias-related incidents, and one specific to incidents that occur off-ship at field programs (Field Programs and Personal Travel Reporting Form).
+Field Program Trip Liaisons and Field Class faculty leaders are required to submit an incident report/s for any incidents, concerns, or program policy violations that occur on their Field Programs/Classes.
 It is important that reports are filed in a timely and thorough manner.
-Anonymous reports may not be sufficient to initiate the conduct process; however, in some instances, investigation may be warranted in response to an anonymous report and may lead to documentation from an identifiable source that warrants initiation of the conduct process and charges of an alleged violation.
+Anonymous reports may not be sufficient to initiate the conduct process; however, in some instances, an investigation may be warranted in response to an anonymous report and may lead to documentation from an identifiable source that warrants initiation of the conduct process and charges of an alleged violation.